 - 12. Based on the assessed risks of material misstatement, the auditor shall determine: (Ref: Para.
 A52) - (a) Whether management has appropriately applied the requirements of the applicable financial reporting framework relevant to the accounting estimate; and (Ref: Para.
-A53-A56) - (b) Whether the methods for making the accounting estimates are appropriate and have been applied consistently, and whether changes, if any, in accounting estimates or in the method for making them from the prior period are appropriate in the circumstances.
+A53- A56) - (b) Whether the methods for making the accounting estimates are appropriate and have been applied consistently, and whether changes, if any, in accounting estimates or in the method for making them from the prior period are appropriate in the circumstances.
 (Ref: Para.
 A57-A58) - 13.
-In responding to the assessed risks of material misstatement, as required by ISA 330,6 the auditor shall undertake one or more of the following, taking account of the nature of the accounting estimate: (Ref: Para.
+In responding to the assessed risks of material misstatement, as required by PSA 330 (Redrafted),6 the auditor shall undertake one or more of the following, taking account of the nature of the accounting estimate: (Ref: Para.
 A59-A61) - (a) Determine whether events occurring up to the date of the auditor's report provide audit evidence regarding the accounting estimate.
 (Ref: Para.
 A62-A67) - (b) Test how management made the accounting estimate and the data on which it is based.
 In doing so, the auditor shall evaluate whether: (Ref: Para.
-A68-A70)

-(i) The method of measurement used is appropriate in the circumstances; and (Ref: Para.
-A71-A76)
+A68-A70) - (i) The method of measurement used is appropriate in the circumstances; and (Ref: Para.
+A71-A76) - (ii) The assumptions used by management are reasonable in light of the measurement objectives of the applicable financial reporting framework.
+(Ref: Para.
+A77-A83)